turtlepod/genbu/README.md

 * Change stylesheet load method.
 * add editor-style.css (reset.css + style.css)
 * and theme.css (all css loaded in theme into one minified css)
+* use POT file for translation, remove po and mo file.

 ### 1.1.0
 * add license.txt